grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/httpx/clearheader.md

 ---
 title: 'clearHeader( name )'
 description: 'removes header from the session'
-excerpt: 'removes header from the session'
+description: 'removes header from the session'
 weight: 23
 ---